Link Search Menu Expand Document

 }

 By default, the primary column is used as a qualifier.
-You can override it by simply passing the list of fields in the qualifiers argument.
+Override it by passing the qualifier fields in the qualifiers argument.

 using (var connection = new SqlConnection(connectionString))